 Recognizing psychological distress

-APPROVED BY DOCTOR FRÉDÉRIC BENOIT, PSYCHIATRIST
+REVIEWED BY DR. FRÉDÉRIC BENOIT, PSYCHIATRIST

-So what is mental health, exactly?
+So, what is mental health, exactly?

-- Themselves (their self-esteem)
+• Themselves (their self-esteem)

-- Others (friends, family, etc.)
+• Others (friends, family, etc.)

-- Their environment (school, sports, etc.)
+• Their environment (school, sports, etc.)

 Why do teens in particular need to take care of their mental health?